zekebarger/BookDrop/README.md

 # BookDrop
-Predict upcoming price drops when book shopping on Amazon
+A web app that predicts upcoming price drops for books on Amazon.com

+See the demo here: www.book-drop.site